Jah-Marien Latham

-Jah-Marien Latham (born February 7, 2002) is an American college football defensive lineman for the Alabama Crimson Tide.
+Jah-Marien Latham (born c.
+2002) is an American college football defensive lineman for the Alabama Crimson Tide.

 Early life

-Latham attended high school at Pickens County located in Reform, Alabama.
-Coming out of high school, he committed to play college football for the Alabama Crimson Tide over other offers from South Carolina and Tennessee.
+Latham attended Pickens County High School in Reform, Alabama.
+He committed to play college football for the Alabama Crimson Tide over other offers from South Carolina and Tennessee.

 College career

-During his first collegiate season in 2020, he helped the Crimson Tide to a national championship win.
-In the 2021 season, Latham used the season to redshirt.
-During the 2022 season, he played in 12 games, recording four tackles.
-In the 2023 season, Latham appeared in all 14 games, notching eight tackles, a sack and a half, and a pass deflection.
-Heading into the 2024 season, he competed for a starting spot on the Crimson Tide's defensive line, while also dropping ten pounds.
-During the 2024 season, Latham started in 11 games, recording 29 tackles and a sack.
+As a freshman in 2020, Latham helped the Crimson Tide to a national championship win.
+In 2021, he was redshirted.
+During the 2022 season, Latham recorded four tackles in 12 games played.
+In 2023, he appeared in all 14 games, notching eight tackles, a sack and a half, and a pass deflection.
+Heading into the 2024 season, he dropped ten pounds.
+Latham started in 11 games on the season, recording 29 tackles and a sack.